 - Monthly EWG catch up will occur on the first Tuesday of every month.
 This is an open forum which all Programme Participants and interested parties are encouraged to attend.
 It will cover open topics, key points over the past and upcoming monthly period, and any general queries that the group may have. - If Programme Participants are interested in joining the Environments Working Group or any other Working Group please contact the MHHS PMO at the following mailbox; PMO@mhhsprogramme.co.uk

 6.2 Mail and Mail Groups

-- EWG members will be part of the EWG mailing list for the monthly meetings. - As the Programme proceeds a separate mailbox may be created for environment queries and mailings. - As the Programme proceeds an MS Teams channel may be setup to service immediate queries.
+- EWG members will be part of the EWG mailing list for the monthly meetings. - As the Programme proceeds an MS Teams channel may be setup to service immediate queries.

 6.3 SIT